geoscixyz/gpg/content/seismic/reflection/seismic_reflection_seismogram.rst

 .. [#f1] From Kearey, Philip and Micheal Brooks, "An Introduction to Geophysical Exploration".
 2nd ed.
 Blackwell Science: 1991.

-.. <<place holder>> This comment is a placeholder for understanding negative reflection and differences in velocities applet.
+.. <<place holder>> This comment is a placeholder for the "understanding negative reflection and differences in velocities" applet.